An absolute app development tool

 Flutter does take an edge over other cross-platform frameworks.
 From its rapid deployment to unified code and from its user-friendly UI to integration with other frameworks, Flutter is just remarkable.

 Accessing platform features is easy.
 Here is a snippet from our interop example:

 As Compared To Other Development Platforms

 Apple/Android Native: Native applications are better at embracing new features.
 Due to their adherence to the guidelines laid down by the platforms vendors like iOS and Android, the resulting user experience is excellent and up to the mark.
 Their focus towards a single platform gives them an edge against cross-platform apps and hence, the jump in the performance can be easily seen in most cases.
 Although before coming to the result, we need to consider the caliber of cross-platform technology.

 XAMARIN: Xamarin is another excellent platform to build Native apps.
-It delivers native Android, iOS, and Windows apps with a single shared .NET code base.
+It delivers native Android, iOS, and Windows apps with a single shared .NET codebase.
 But what makes it different is the approach it takes.
-One as the Xamarin.Forms and other as the Xamarin-classic.
+One as the Xamarin.Forms and others as the Xamarin-classic.

 Xamarin.Form is a library which enables the developers to reuse the single code multiple times to create native user-interface for Android, iOS, and Windows devices.
 It offers multiple cross-platform layouts and controls for building an absolute native interface.

 Whereas, the Xamarin-classic is designed to churn out platform-specific features for the iOS and Android development products.
 The best thing about Xamarin is that it allows the developers to share a non-platform specific code.